CRM Best Practices to

 Your CRM Strategy.
 The Carrot or the Stick?

 The “carrot” approach is selling the idea that the CRM will be of great value to the user.
 They will achieve greater performance with more efficiency.
 In other words, it won’t be another chore on their daily list.
 The solution will decrease the number of menial tasks that need to be performed.
-For sales reps, it could translate into less paperwork and manual processes.
-This includes excessive data entry.
-Your sales team will free up their day and be able to face the customer more frequently.
-The end result will increase sales, improve customer relationships, and more money in your rep’s pocket.
-The “stick” approach requires a top-down edict from management.
-This approach requires all appropriate employees to use the CRM system.
-The messaging has to be consistent, and management is visibly and actively involved.
-The message is that the success of the company is reliant on their 100% involvement.

 Business Processes

-It is imperative that your CRM vendor listens and learns about the “day in a life” of each type of user.
+It is imperative that your CRM vendor listens and learns about the “day in the life” of each type of user.
 The vendor will extract essential data and automate your best practices that enable your business to function properly.
 The vendor should also make recommendations based on best practices and experience.
-The result produces a streamlined, easy-to-use system that fits your business model.
-One key note here…no business model remains static.
-The market is dynamic, and over time your business model will change.
-Your CRM must reflect these changes.
-Communication with your CRM vendor must remain open and active even after the initial implementation.
-Clear C2 has this “continuous involvement” approach as part of our support model for the C2CRM product.

 Training

 Proper training for your CRM system is a must.
 This fosters more frequent and appropriate usage of any software application, especially a CRM system.
-Continuous and ongoing training educates users of software updates and modifications of your changing business model.
+Continuous and ongoing training educates users on software updates and modifications of your changing business model.

 Ongoing CRM Best Practices